 Who It’s For: Parents who want to raise their kid without anger, aggression, or punishment, and parents of faith.

 Why It Works: The man who originally taught the Power of Positive Parenting at Utah State University, Dr. Glenn Latham, passed away in 2001, but his course lives on the school’s website.
 Latham was a man of faith and largely ahead of his time with parenting tactics that were largely based on positive reinforcement rather than punishment.
-The style of parenting didn’t become popular until just recently and his ideas still very much stand the test of time.
+The style of parenting didn’t become popular until just recently, but Dr. Lantham was ahead of the game, and his ideas still very much stand the test of time.
 The free course includes reading materials and recorded lectures which can admittedly get intense.
 In the introduction, he states, “The environment is now your enemy.
 And if you don’t have the skills to defend your role as a parent, your defenses will be quickly dashed and your home family and marriage will be in grave danger.”